Some things I have learned

 There are 4 allegiances available: The Kingdom of Gondor (Men), The Court of Lothlorien (Elves), Durin’s Folk (Dwarves), and Hobbits of the Company.
 When you reach level 110, you can join an allegiance and do the introductory quest.
 This gives you a port to the allegiance hall.

 You advance in an allegiance with Allegiance Points (AP) from various denomination Relics of the Last Alliance earned as quest and deed rewards.
 Although it is similar to reputation, allegiance standing cannot be accelerated.
 After using a token, if you have reached a new level, you must claim the rewards using the allegiance tab on the reputation panel.
 When you reach level 5, 10, 15, 20, 25, and 30, it will also open a quest.
 It puts an item in your inventory, but it does not start a quest.
 Simply go to the allegiance hall and you’ll see someone with a quest ring.
 The quest lines are specific to the allegiance, but parallel rewards are offered.
-At level 15, the quest rewards with an...
+At level 15, the quest rewards with an Incomparable/teal Item Level 326 ring; at 30, a similar...
 More

 by Michaleo on 2017-10-16 07:42:31

 In Talath Urui, there is a pair of Easterling camps called Fushaum Bal.
 These two groups (North and South) have separate and opposing reputation factions, similar to the Ale Association and Inn League during festivals.

 Do not attack any mobs in the camps or complete any quests until you know what you need to do.